baumerr/silver-plus/README.md

 * You can contribute by giving your opinions or ideas for additional features.

 ## Questions
-here is the link to my Github: [github.com/shanthosh3](github.com/shanthosh3) If you have any questions regarding the project please do not hesitate to contact me at:
+Here is the link to my Github: [github.com/shanthosh3](github.com/shanthosh3) If you have any questions regarding the project please do not hesitate to contact me at:
 Email: [y.shanthosh@gmail.com](mailto:y.shanthosh@gmail.com)